 By giving feedback, you are personally contributing to your fellow members’ improvement.
 Preparing and presenting evaluations is also an opportunity for you to practice your listening, critical thinking, feedback and motivation skills.
 And when the time comes to receive feedback, you’ll have a better understanding of the process.

 During a typical meeting, the audience votes for Best Table Topics Speaker, Best Speaker (performer of a prepared speech), and Best Speech Evaluator.
 The role of the Ballot Counter is to collect and count the ballots cast for each category.
 Voting occurs after each related portion of the meeting.
 For example, as Table Topics ends there is a one minute moment of silence.
 The audience prepares their votes and the Ballot Counter collects the ballots.
-The Ballot Counter then tabulates the votes and provides the President with the names of the winning members for a short award presentation toward the end of the meeting.
+The Ballot Counter then tabulates the votes, confers with the Timer to ensure that each speaker successfully met their speaking-time qualifications, and provides the President with the names of the winning members for a short award presentation toward the end of the meeting.